-While students who meet the specified deadline date will be given top priority in our highly competitive programs, students can submit applications after the deadline date, but take the chance on their applications not being reviewed or the application may be deferred to the next semester.
+Students who meet the specified deadline date will be given top priority in our highly competitive programs.
+Students who submit applications and required materials after the deadline date take the chance on their applications not being reviewed or the application may be deferred to the next semester.
 The School of Computing, Informatics, and Decision Systems Engineering does not accept applications for the summer term.

-The Graduate College will only accept OFFICIAL documents.
-Please do not send anything unofficial to the Graduate College, as the processing of your application will be delayed.
+The Graduate Admissions will only accept OFFICIAL documents.
+Do not send anything unofficial to the Graduate Admissions Office, as the processing of your application will be delayed.
 Applications will be released to the School of Computing, Informatics, and Decision Systems Engineering once all official documents are received.
-Please send all materials directly to the Graduate College.
+Please send all materials directly to Graduate Admissions.

 We do not pre-evaluate student credentials.
 Students are encouraged to talk with our faculty to discuss their research interests and educational/professional background and then apply for admission.
 The Graduate Admissions committee will evaluate each application file and determine if they are eligible for the program or not.
 The Graduate College makes the final determination on acceptance.

 The master’s degree programs typically take two years to complete.
 The Ph.D. program typically takes between 4-6 years beyond the bachelor’s degree to complete.